Skip to main content

 Videos and Podcasts

 Your video or podcast should summarise or explore your research in an engaging way; they could be animations, interviews or simply a short talk.
 Please see examples of past videos and podcasts on our Multimedia Pages.
-If you are interested in creating a video or podcast, please email Melina at UACES (mdieckgraber@uaces.org) before you start recording, to discuss the suitability of your idea and for any assistance.
+If you are interested in creating a video or podcast, please email Katie at UACES (kkilbourne@uaces.org) before you start recording, to discuss the suitability of your idea and for any assistance.
 UACES can assist with a limited number of videos and podcast recordings during the conference.